FoamScience/mixer-bayesian-optimization/README.md

 #### 1.2 Parallel trials vs total trial number trade-off

 The Ax framework starts `BOTorch` with 4 parallel trials, but then increases this number to 5 after the initial SOBOL runs.
-A while later it lowers to 3.
+A while later it lowers it to 3.
 Looking at objective functions' values, the framework did a decent job in picking a good parallel trials number to increase efficiency but not sacrificing much parameter space discovery.
+So, the initial number of parallel trials the user provides acts only as a guide, and it's then managed automatically.

 #### 1.3 How sensitive the convergence time is to adding another parameter to the search space